0xby73/0xby73.github.io/doxbin.md

 # Big thanks to mxrder for helping to find this vuln

+yo yo yo whats up everyone reading.

-Suprising that such a huge website filled with a very..... interesting group of people havent found out about this yet but thats why im here ( and mxrder ).
+its pretty suprising that such a huge website filled with a very..... interesting group of people havent found out about this yet but thats why im here ( and mxrder ).

 ![image](https://github.com/0xby73/0xby73.github.io/assets/162903509/7e95832b-9769-4903-aaae-7b43100b03e4)